 Being Grateful (Giving Thanks to Allah for something good that has happened to you)

 “So eat of the lawful and good food which Allah has provided for you.
 And be grateful for the Graces of Allah, if it is He Whom you worship”

 “seek your provision from Allah (Alone), and worship Him (Alone), and be grateful to Him.
 To Him (Alone) you will be brought back”

-Part of being grateful to Allaah is seeking to draw closer to Him by means of different kinds of acts of worship and to endear oneself to Him by means of good deeds such as prayer, zakaah, fasting and so on.
+Part of being grateful to Allaah is seeking to draw closer to Him by means of different kinds of acts of worship and to endear oneself to Him by means of good deeds such as prayer, zakaah, fasting, and so on.
 Another part of being grateful to Allaah is giving thanks to Him by means of sacrifice rituals, which means offering a sacrifice for the sake of Allaah.

-If Allah bestows a great blessing upon a person – and all His blessing are great – then it is mustahabb (recommended) for him to give thanks to Allaah for it by showing kindness to people, so he should offer a sacrifice and make food and invite his brothers and friends, and give charity to those who are in need.
+If Allah bestows a great blessing upon a person – and all His blessing is great – then it is mustahabb (recommended) for him to give thanks to Allaah for it by showing kindness to people, so he should offer a sacrifice and make food and invite his brothers and friends, and give charity to those who are in need.